poshAJ/PoshToolbox/docs/New-IPAddress.md

 ## DESCRIPTION

-The `New-IPAddress` cmdlet creates a System.Net.IPAddress object that represents an IP address.
+The `New-IPAddress` function creates a System.Net.IPAddress object that represents an IP address.

 ## EXAMPLES